-The Division of Human Resources (HR) is responsible for maintaining the official personnel files and Human Resource Information System (HRIS) data for classified, unclassified, hourly and graduate student state and local agency employees.
-The goal is to ensure personnel/payroll transactions are completed and processed accurately and in compliance with Federal and State Employment laws, Kansas Board of Regents (KBOR), and University regulations.
+Human Resources (HR) is responsible for maintaining the official personnel files and data within the Human Resource Information System (HRIS) for university support staff (USS), unclassified and student employees.
+The role of HR is to ensure personnel/payroll transactions are accurate, processed timely within Federal and State Employment laws, Kansas Board of Regents and University regulations.

-This chapter provides information pertaining to policies and procedures for different types of unclassified personnel actions: appointments, changes and separations.
-Also included is information on the appropriate procedures for completing the required documents.
+This chapter provides information pertaining to policies and procedures for different types of unclassified personnel actions and the appropriate procedures for completing transaction forms.

 The following is a listing of sources used in developing this Chapter:

-Before an employee can be hired and placed on the payroll at Kansas State University, the employee must first provide verification of employment eligibility.
-The Immigration Reform and Control Act of 1986 established a method to verify employment eligibility of new employees which is designed to prevent the employment of Foreign Nationals who are unauthorized to work in the U.S. An Employment Eligibility Verification Form I-9, (PDF), must be completed for all new employees and copies of documents used for verification must be submitted with their appointment forms.
-Refer to the Instructions for Completing Form I-9.
-The employee cannot be hired and cannot be placed on the payroll without meeting the appropriate requirements outlined in the instructions.
+Before an individual begins employment at Kansas State University (KSU), they must first provide verification of employment eligibility.
+The Immigration Reform and Control Act of 1986 established a method to verify employment eligibility of new employees and was designed to prevent the employment of Foreign Nationals who are unauthorized to work in the U.S.

 The unclassified service comprises all appointments that have been made according to the Kansas State University Affirmative Action Plan and the Kansas Board of Regents (KBOR) policies.